jorian/barterdexdocs/docs/source/faq.rst

 You also pay the standard transaction fees, for sending the payment to the other party.

 The dexfees are collected in a specific address, generated from the rmd160 hash ca1e04745e8ca0c60d8c5881531d51bec470743f.
-For Komodo, this is `RThtXup6Zo7LZAi8kRWgjAyi1s4u6U9Cpf`_ Once a significant amount of fees are collected, the fees are paid as dividend to DEX assetholders.
+For KMD, this is `RThtXup6Zo7LZAi8kRWgjAyi1s4u6U9Cpf`_, BTC: `1KRhTPvoxyJmVALwHFXZdeeWFbcJSbkFPu`_.
+Once a significant amount of fees are collected, the fees are paid as dividend to DEX assetholders.
 DEX is a Komodo asset and can be traded on BarterDEX.

 Currently supported coins